alejandro-carderera/SOCGS/README.md

 2. Inverse covariance estimation over spectrahedron.
 3. Structured logistic regression over <img src="https://render.githubusercontent.com/render/math?math=\ell_1"> unit ball.

-The code runs in Python (was tested on Windows).
+The code runs in Python 3.7 (tested on Windows).
 The files include the following:
 * `algorithms.py` contains the implementations of the SOCGS, CG, ACG, PCG, Lazy ACG, DICG, CGS, and NCG algorithms.
 * `functions.py` contains the objective functions being used in the numerical experiments, as well as the quadratic approximations to those functions.
 * `feasibleRegions.py` contains the linear minimization oracles for the feasible regions used in the numerical experiments.
 * `auxiliaryFunctions.py` contains miscelaneous functions used throughout the code.
-* `feasibleRegions.py` contains the linear minimization oracles for the feasible regions used in the numerical experiments.
 * `runExperimentsSOCGSBirkhoff.py` contains code to reproduce the **Sparse Coding over the Birkhoff polytope** experiment.
 * `runExperimentsSOCGSGLasso.py` contains code to reproduce the **Inverse covariance estimation over spectrahedron** experiment.
 * `runExperimentsSOCGSL1Ball.py` contains code to reproduce the **Structured logistic regression** experiment.